 Viktor Orbán’s triumph is unequivocal.
 His virulent nationalistic, Eurosceptic and anti-immigration stance strongly resonated in rural Hungary’s deep-rooted fears, while the country’s urban youth, according to preliminary estimations, overwhelmingly voted for the opposition.

 Addressing his supporters on Sunday night, Budapest’s strongman said his victory gives Hungarians “the opportunity to defend themselves and to defend Hungary”, thus staying faithful to his campaign rhetoric.
-All over Europe, many people are still in shock, fearing Viktor Orbán’s landslide reelection might just have handed him the legitimacy he needed to lead Hungary on an ever-more nationalistic and autocratic path.
+All over Europe, many people are still in shock, fearing his landslide reelection for a third term in power might just have handed Orban the legitimacy he needed to lead Hungary on an ever-more nationalistic and autocratic path.